johnholt/XplorePDF/README.md

 The user may manually select the text, and then drag the text to the appropriate target.
 A preview is shown during drag.

-## Future functionality
-The user will be able to manually select the text, and then use a button to assign the selection to the appropriate target.

-Each completed extraction will be reflected in the PDF document and an annotated selection in the PDF document.

 # PDF text processing
-The application will use the Natural Language framework to process the text of the PDF document and with the assistance of the user will mark the lexical tokens as target content.
+The application uses the Natural Language framework to process the text of the PDF document and with the assistance of the user will mark the lexical tokens as target content.

-## Current functionality
-The text on the first page is shown with the resulting tokens in a side-by-side manner.
+The text on the displayed page is shown with the resulting tokens in a side-by-side manner.
 The user can select the token unit (word, sentence, paragraph) and the scheme.

-## Future functionality
-The user will be able to assign the tokens to the appropriate extraction target and perform the extraction.
+The user can use a button to page forward and backward through the document.

-# Automated extraction identification (future)
-The application will use the Natural Language framework along with user adjustable heuristic parameters to programatically select and annotate text content for extractiopn.
+# Other
+The entitlement settings enable MacOS Sandbox.
+You will need to disable this setting to enable the XCode preview feature for a MacOS build.
+There are two PDF documents in the Preview Resources folder which cannot be read when sandboxing is enabled.